 Since I usually bake my chicken with butter there is a lot of butter mixed in with my broth.
 If you put the broth in the fridge the butter (and any grease) will separate from the broth and rise to the top.
-Simply skim off the butter and save it for sauteing veggies or for making a roux.
+Simply skim off the butter and save it for sautéing veggies or for making a roux.
 Now you can use the chicken broth in any recipe that calls for it.

-I know that one chicken usually doesn’t make a ton of chicken broth, however there is an easy way to fix that issue.
-Whenever you cook a chicken, (and if you don’t need the broth at that time), simply place the broth into several different containers and freeze it.
+I know that one chicken usually doesn’t make a ton of chicken broth, however, there is an easy way to fix that issue.
+Whenever you cook a chicken, (and if you don’t need the broth at that time), simply place the broth into several containers and freeze it.
 This way you will have plenty of it at your fingertips for those recipes that call for a lot of broth, (like soup).
-You can freeze your broth in any size of freezer container so it’s premeasured and ready for use.
+You can freeze your broth in any size of freezer container, so it’s pre-measured and ready for use.
 Simply let it thaw out whenever you are ready to use it.
 If you don’t want to freeze extra broth you can always add chicken stock instead (see below).

 3. Make Chicken Stock

 Now that you have eaten or frozen the meat and saved the chicken broth, you are left with the bones.
 Once again this was something I always threw away until recently!
 Those bones aren’t done yet!!
 Freeze those too!
 Once you have gone through several chickens and saved all those bones you are ready to make stock!
 Making chicken stock is also really easy to make.
-Simply place all the chicken bones in a large stock pan, fill with water, add onions, carrots, celery, garlic, some spices, then boil it for about four hours.
+Simply place all the chicken bones in a large stock pan, fill with water, add onions, carrots, celery, garlic, and some spices, then boil it for about four hours.
 That’s it.
 This will supply you with a ton of stock!
-For step by step directions click here.
+For step-by-step directions click here.

 Obviously, the more chicken carcasses and veggies you use the more stock it will make.
 When I use 3 chicken carcasses I can get around 6-7 quarts of chicken stock.

 Buying chicken broth from the store will cost you around $2-3 for 32 oz.
-So this probably saved you a $1.50 or so.
+So this probably saved you $1.50 or so.
 Not a ton, but it adds up!